UnitVectorY-Labs/serviceauthcentral-manage-gcp-tofu/README.md

 # serviceauthcentral-manage-gcp-tofu

-This OpenTofu module is used for deploying ServiceAuthCentral manage API to GCP.
+OpenTofu module for deploying ServiceAuthCentral manage API to Cloud Run in GCP

 ## Usage